 Penalties and interest.
-There are penalties for filing a return late, for paying or depositing taxes late, or for failing to deposit electronically when required, unless there is reasonable cause.
-If you are filing late, please attach an explanation to your return.
-There are also penalties for willful failure to (1) file returns and pay taxes when due, (2) give Form W-2 to employees, or (3) keep records.
-There are also penalties for filing false returns or submitting bad checks.
+There are penalties for filing a return late and paying or depositing taxes late, unless there is reasonable cause.
+If you are late, please attach an explanation to your return.
+There are also penalties for failure to (1) furnish Forms W-2 to employees and file copies with the SSA or (2) deposit taxes when required.
+In addition, there are penalties for willful failure to file returns and pay taxes when due and for filing false returns or submitting bad checks.
 Interest is charged on taxes paid late at the rate set by law.
-See Circular A for details.
+See Circular A for more information.

-Caution: If income, social security, and Medicare taxes that must be withheld are not withheld or are not paid to the United States Treasury, the trust fund recovery penalty may apply.
-The penalty is 100% of the unpaid taxes.
+If income, social security, and Medicare taxes that must be withheld are not withheld or are not paid CAUTION to the United States Treasury, the trust fund recovery penalty may apply.
+The penalty is 100% of the unpaid trust fund tax.
 This penalty may apply to you if these unpaid taxes cannot be immediately collected from the employer or business.
-See Circular A.
+The trust fund recovery penalty may be imposed on all persons who are determined by the IRS to be responsible for collecting, accounting for, and paying over these taxes, and who acted willfully in not doing so.
+See section 7 of Circular A for more information.